Spring Select Overview

 Players may tryout in the same Division age group as they participated in during the Fall season, or tryout with their age group if different.
 This applies only to kids that ""played up"" a Division last Fall.
 The age/division rules are still being evaluated and this could change in the future to only allow kids to try out for select in the Division they played in the Fall season.
 AYSO National Guidelines mandate that All Stars (Different from Select) come from the Division they played in the primary season.
 At this time, Select does not fall under these guidelines but could in the future.
 The Region 45 Board makes this determination.

-For those players who do not make a team during the tryout process or are interested in a less intense spring soccer experience, please visit our Spring Soccer page for options on playing as AYSO Region 45.
+For those players who do not make a team during the tryout process or are interested in a less intense spring soccer experience, there are several AYSO regions that offer Spring Rec (a recreational program).
+AYSO Region 45 currently only offers U8 Spring Rec but several adjacent regions do offer U10 thru U14 Spring Rec programs including:

 The following rules apply to be a Select coach: